 Hong Kong, officially the Hong Kong Special Administrative Region of the People’s Republic of China, is one of the most densely populated countries in the world.
-The current population of Hong Kong is 7,489,431.
-Hong Kong is busy and crowded.
-If you think you will enjoy the quiet silence when you go to Hong Kong, you will be wrong.
-You will be disappointed if you are expecting a calm tour.
-The streets are packed with the crowd.
 Hong Kong has a population density of 17311 people per square mile, which means 6659 people per square mile.
 Hong Kong has the lowest birth rates.
 This city recorded 8.2 births per 1000 people in 2010.
-This population density makes the city the fourth-most densely populated area in the world after Macau, Monaco, and lastly, Singapore.
-Hong Kong mainly comprises of Han Chinese, ethnically 92% of Hong Kong’s entire population is Chinese.
-31% of them are native to China, Taiwan, or Macau.
-Hong Kong’s minority community consists of many other various ethnic and groups.
-The hugest non-Chinese groups being Indonesians and Filipinos.
-80% of Hong Kong minorities are Asian.
-Larger groups include Indian, Pakistani, Nepalese and the tinier groups include Americans, Australians, New Zealanders, British, Japanese, Vietnamese, Russians, Thais. the main language spoken in Hong Kong is Cantonese.
+This population density makes the city the fourth-most densely populated area in the world after Macau, Monaco, and lastly, Singapore. the main language spoken in Hong Kong is Cantonese.
 Cantonese is a local dialect.
 This language is fairly different from Mandarin.

 Most amazing things to do while visiting Hong Kong, Asia’s World City

-- Go Wong Tai Sin Temple in Hong Kong: This temple is Hong Kong’s most popular temples and named after Wing chirping.
+- Go Wong Tai Sin Temple in Hong Kong: This temple is Hong Kong’s most popular temples and named after Wing chipping.
 This temple was built in 1921.
 Wong Tai sin is considered as the bringer of fair luck and a healer of sickness via a method called Kau cim.
 This temple is a home for three religions- Buddhism, Taoism, and Confucianism.
 The natural location and beautifully decorated buildings make the temple as much a picturesque allures as a significant religious hub.
 Wong Tai sin temple is recognized for its fortune-telling.
 This is also known as Sik Sik Yuen.
 It covers an area of about 18000 sq meters.
 This temple is the only one in Hong Kong that is permitted to conduct the Taoist marriage procession.
 It is constructed by the Chinese building principal of Fengshui.
 There are over 20 various halls and shrines-.
-The main Altar, The three saint hall, nine dragon wall, and a Good wish garden are the famous traveler’s attractions and worth seeing.
+The main Altar, The three saint hall, nine dragon walls, and the garden are the famous travelers’ attractions and worth seeing.

 - Enjoy the popular Light show: A symphony of Lights is a popular light and sound show in Hong long.
 This is the biggest laser light and music show in the world.
 It displays the exuberance and elegant night view of the city.
 The light show was formally included as the world’s biggest lighting and sound show in the Guinness Book of World Records on 21st November 2005.
 There are 5 themes of the show- awakening, Energy, Heritage, partnership, and celebration.